tdvc/Neural-Representation-of-Open-Surfaces/README.md

 It is possible to train two different kinds of networks.
 One network that learns two signals: SSDF and UDF and another network which approximates the GWN (See the [paper](https://www.thorshammer.dk/papers/Neural_Representation_of_Open_Surfaces.pdf) for more details).
 To train the SSDF network, simply go into the folder "your_experiment" and run:

 ```
-python ../../train.py "your_experiment" 'ssdf'
+python ../../train.py "your_experiment" "ssdf"'
 ```

-If you want to train the GWN network, just replace 'ssdf' with 'gwn'.
+If you want to train the GWN network, just replace "ssdf"' with "gwn".

 Similarly, if you want to do inference, go into the folder "your_experiment" and run:

 ```
-python ../../test.py "your_experiment" 'ssdf'.
+python ../../test.py "your_experiment" "ssdf"'.
 ```

-Also, just replace 'ssdf' with 'gwn', if you want to do inference for the gwn based network.
+Also, just replace "ssdf"' with "gwn", if you want to do inference for the gwn based network.

 ### Surface Reconstruction
 When you are done training, you need to reconstruct the meshes in the training samples in order to find the threshold 'k' for the gradient length.
 Please see the [paper](https://www.thorshammer.dk/papers/Neural_Representation_of_Open_Surfaces.pdf) for more details.